Birch and Swinnerton-Dyer conjecture: Background

 In 1922, Louis J. Mordell proved Mordell's theorem, stating that the group of rational points on an elliptic curve has a finite basis.
 This means that for any elliptic curve, there is a finite subset of the rational points on the curve, from which all further rational points may be generated.

 If the number of rational points on a curve is infinite then some point in a finite basis must have infinite order.
 The number of independent basis points with infinite order is called the rank of the curve, and is an important invariant property of an elliptic curve.

-If the rank of an elliptic curve is 0, then the curve has only a finite number of rational points.
-On the other hand, if the rank of the curve is greater than 0, then the curve has an infinite number of rational points.
+Thus, rank zero means the curve has only a finite number of rational points, and positive rank means it has an infinite number of rational points.

-Although Mordell's theorem shows that the rank of an elliptic curve is always finite, it does not give an effective method for calculating the rank of every curve.
-The rank of certain elliptic curves can be calculated using numerical methods but it is currently unknown if these methods handle all curves.
+Although Mordell's theorem shows that the rank of an elliptic curve is always finite, it does not give an effective method for calculating the rank of a given curve.
+The rank can sometimes be calculated using numerical methods, but it is currently unknown if these methods are effective for all curves.

 An $L$-function $L(E,s)$ can be defined for an elliptic curve $E$ by constructing an Euler product from the number of points on the curve modulo each prime $p$.
 This $L$-function is analogous to the Riemann zeta function and the Dirichlet L-series that is defined for a binary quadratic form.
 It is a special case of a Hasse–Weil L-function.

 The natural definition of $L(E,s)$ only converges for values of $s$ in the complex plane with $\operatorname{Re}(s)> 3/2$.
 Helmut Hasse conjectured that $L(E,s)$ could be extended by analytic continuation to the whole complex plane.
 This conjecture was first proved by Max Deuring for elliptic curves with complex multiplication.
 It was subsequently shown to be true for all elliptic curves over $\Q$, as a consequence of the modularity theorem in 2001.

 Finding rational points on a general elliptic curve is a difficult problem.
-Finding the points on an elliptic curve modulo a given prime $p$ is conceptually straightforward, as there are only a finite number of possibilities to check.
-However, for large primes it is computationally intensive.
+Finding the points on an elliptic curve modulo a given prime $p$ is conceptually straightforward, as there are only a finite number of possibilities to check, though this may be computationally intensive.